 The Personnel and Compensation Committee has overseen the development and implementation of our executive compensation programs in line with these core compensation principles.
 The Personnel and Compensation Committee also continuously reviews, evaluates and updates our executive compensation programs to help ensure that we provide competitive compensation that motivates our named executive officers to perform at their highest levels, while increasing long-term value to our stockholders.
-With these core compensation principles in mind, the Personnel and Compensation Committee took the following compensation actions in 2022 to align our programs with stockholder interests:
+With these core compensation principles in mind, the Personnel and Compensation Committee took the following compensation actions in 2023 to align our programs with stockholder interests:

-- maintained the structure of our compensation programs and incentive awards generally to provide compensation at targeted levels based on benchmark studies; - conducted an annual risk assessment with respect to our executive compensation program; and - maintained the maximum cap in our annual incentive compensation plan at 200% of target, which aligns with market practices and rewards management for building extraordinary value for stockholders.
+- maintained the structure of our compensation programs and incentive awards generally to provide compensation at targeted levels based on benchmark studies; - eliminated stock options and implemented performance stock units; - · conducted an annual risk assessment with respect to our executive compensation program; and - maintained the maximum cap in our annual incentive compensation plan at 200% of target, which aligns with market practices and rewards management for building extraordinary value for stockholders.